Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Licensing Sub-Committee of Barking and Dagenham Council is scheduled to consider an application to vary a premises licence for Alsa Express.
-The committee will review the details of the application, including representations made by the Metropolitan Police.
+The Licensing Sub-Committee of Barking and Dagenham Council met on Wednesday, 29 April 2026, to consider an application to vary the premises licence for Alsa Express.
+The committee decided to approve the application with revised hours and conditions, rather than granting the full request for 24-hour alcohol sales.

-The main item scheduled for discussion is an application to vary the premises licence for Alsa Express, located at 442-444 Lodge Avenue, Dagenham, RM9 4QS.
-The application, submitted by Sahin Tasyurdu, seeks to extend the hours for the sale of alcohol to 24 hours a day, seven days a week.
+The primary focus of the meeting was an application by Sahin Tasyurdu to vary the premises licence for Alsa Express, located at 442 to 444 Lodge Avenue, Dagenham, RM9 4QS.
+The original application sought to extend the sale of alcohol to 24 hours a day, seven days a week.

 Attendees